DreamOfTheRedChamber/leetcode/README.md

   1. Synchronize with interviewer: "***Then I would usually check against some edge cases, should we do that next?***"
   2. Check the code by myself
      * Check steps:
-       1. review the entire code, check whether there are unused variables, dead while loops, formatting issues, boundaries index overflow/underflow , ...
+       1. review the entire code, check whether there are unused variables, loop counters while does not change as expected, unnecessary edge case checkings, boundaries index overflow/underflow
        2. review the problem description, check whether there are unhandled problem assumptions
        3. use small test cases to test different logical branches of the code
      * When there is a bug: do not rush to change.
 Identify the root cause first.
        * "***Give me a moment, I feel there is a bug here.
 Let's have a double check.***"